 What a spectacular dessert, if you like caramel, this is something you must try for sure.

-Tips to make the flan
+How to make flan without condensed milk

-One would be, DO KEEP AN EYE ON THE CARAMEL when making it, and don’t be tempted to increase the heat, as the sugar will burn quickly.
+When you caramelise the sugar, DO KEEP AN EYE ON THE CARAMEL when making it, and don’t be tempted to increase the heat, as the sugar will burn quickly.

 How do I know?
 Well, let’s just say I wanted to test what happens if the heat it too high 🙂 It does burn, and badly, with smoke in the whole kitchen and everything.
 Not nice at all!